 This administration brilliance also contributed to the realisation of the Roman strategy of bringing together "different ethnic groups and their political units under a single government."
 This was the Roman Republic's vision that was by the first century CE, carried out under the audacity of the Emperor.
 It became a reality through a network of personal alliances with the ruling classes of these ethnic groups.
 It simply meant imposing Roman cultural and religious influences upon their subjects.
-This was an easier transformation because it hitch-hiked upon the Hellenistic ideologies that had already been felt throughout the region, by the conquests of Alexander the Great.
-It can
+This was

-123 Freyne, The World of the New Testament, 52-53, the governors of senatorial ranks had supervisory powers over the equestrian order, which was represented by the procurators, like Pontius Pilate.
+Freyne, The World of the New Testament, 52-53, the governors of senatorial ranks had supervisory powers over the equestrian order, which was represented by the procurators, like Pontius Pilate.
 In reality, the Emperor had the sole authority to bestow upon any Roman, the right to rule any province.